richarddd/cookiecutter-aws-sam-graalvm/README.md

-# Cookiecutter SAM for Lambda functions with AWS Lambda Powertools Java
+# Cookiecutter SAM for Lambda functions using GraalVM

 This is a [Cookiecutter](https://github.com/cookiecutter/cookiecutter) template to create a Serverless App based on Serverless Application Model (SAM) and Java with [Graal VM](https://www.graalvm.org).